British made stationery.

 Pukka Pads do not state country of origin on their products.
 Pukka Pads have a production plant in Shanghai, two UK based production plants (Inspired Forms / Rediset and Cardinal Brands) acquired in 2011 and involved in the manufacture of a variety of business forms (Duplicate/triplicate pads in carbon and NCR formats, Sage compatible forms, continuous forms etc.) and more recently the Concord production facilities acquired in 2013 (see above), as well as using other manufacturers to make their products.
 They are quoted above as saying they are committed to manufacturing in the UK.
 However, most production is currently done abroad and the lack of country of origin labelling makes consumer choice limited and I assume Pukka Pads themselves are possibly entirely foreign manufactured.

 Tollit & Harvey Ltd of King’s Lynn – their website seems not to have been updated since 2002 and it seems that they are now French owned and part of ExaClair Limited (part of the French Exacompta-Clairefontaine group).
 Tollit & Harvey, established in 1897, were manufacturers and distributers of stationery products for trade.
 ExaClair Limited continue to sell the Tollit & Harvey Europa range of folders and notebooks, but no country of origin information is given for these products on their website.
-The Tollit & Harvey Europa notebooks were British made.
+The Tollit & Harvey Europa notebooks were British made, but are now labelled made in France.
 ExaClair also own some other well know brands such as Chartwell pads and Guildhall folders and the group own other brands such as Quo Vadis diaries.
 No manufacturing information is given on the ExaClair website.
 They used to have a factory in King’s Lynn but whether they do now I don’t know and, given it is not mentioned, my guess is the production has been moved to France and / or China and the UK factory closed down – http://www.tollit-harvey.com

 Faire Brothers & Co.
 Ltd. who now have a factory in Llandrindod Wells, Wales, are a British stationery manufacturer and 98% of what they sell they make themselves in their factory (according to an email I had from them in June 2013).
 Check if the products you want are made in the UK.
 They make a wide range of Treasury Tags (India Tags) in various colours.
 Faire Bros invented and patented the Plastic Ended Treasury Tag and are the oldest mass producers of Steel Ended Treasury Tags.
 The range also includes Tail Tags and Elastic Tags.
 Also, they make self adhesive tack, tagged cords, lanyards, lighting suspension cords, woven tape file straps, and blind chains.
 They also make Bag Handles, Box Files, Lever Arch Files, Ring Binders, and Suspension Files.
 They no longer make shoe laces.
 Their website is at – http://www.fairebros.co.uk – Wholesale and branded, but available on the internet and in Stationers.
 Faire Bros also trade under the name Premier Grip and most Premier Grip products (paper binders, India Tags, suspension files, etc.) are made in the UK.
 Premier Grip products are available in most good stationers and online.
 As of 31 October 2016 I notice their website and trading name have become Premier-Grip Trading Ltd – http://www.premier-grip.uk